andersonom/rushorders/README.md

 - FluentValidation
 - FluentAssertions
 - xUnit
-- Moq
+- Moq - Only for mongodb driver, but changed the strategy

 # Other Notes
-- There is no try catch because the only try catch is on the  RushOrders.Middleware.ErrorHandlingMiddleware
+- There is only one try catch in the RushOrders.Middleware.ErrorHandlingMiddleware